 With ‘Pride’s Purge’ the Long Parliament which had sat for eight years was effectively dissolved.
 What remained became known as "the Rump" and it was to be a tool in the hands of Oliver Cromwell and the New Model Army.

 Cromwell, who had been campaigning in the north, returned to London the following day and publicly endorsed Pride's Purge.
 He was determined "to cut the King's head off with the Crown on it" and now he had the means to do so.
 On 4 January 1649, an Ordinance was placed before the Rump demanding that the King be tried for treason.
-Only 46 of the remaining 71 MP's turned up to vote and of these only 26 voted in favour, but it was enough.
+Only 46 of the remaining 71 MPs turned up to vote and of these only 26 voted in favour, but it was enough.
 The following day the House of Lords overwhelmingly rejected the same proposal, but this was ignored.

 There was no precedent for putting a reigning Monarch on trial and no mechanism for doing so.
-As a result the High Court of Justice, a special ad hoc Tribunal was created.
-The Tribunal was to be made up of 135 hand-picked members, though the majority of the most prominent men chosen, declined the invitation and only 68 of the so-called second-string ever turned up to witness the trial of the man they were to pass judgement on, which led Charles to mockingly declare that - he did recognise but eight of them.
+As a result, the High Court of Justice, a special ad hoc Tribunal was created.
+The Tribunal was to be made up of 135 hand-picked members, though most of the most prominent men chosen, declined the invitation and only 68 of the so-called second-string ever turned up to witness the trial of the man they were to pass judgement on, which led Charles to mockingly declare that - he did recognise but eight of them.

-The prosecution was to be led by the Solicitor-General Sir John Cook but Cromwell was unable to find anyone from among the Tribunal willing to serve as Chief Justice, so the role went to an ambitious but obscure lawyer from Northumberland, John Bradshaw.
+The prosecution was to be led by the Solicitor-General Sir John Cook, but Cromwell was unable to find anyone from among the Tribunal willing to serve as Chief Justice, so the role went to an ambitious but obscure lawyer from Northumberland, John Bradshaw.

 But Cromwell was determined that this would no sham trial, no grubby backroom assassination.
 The proceedings of the Trial should be made as public as possible so that the people could witness for themselves the guilt of this King who had refused to accept the outcome of a war that he had started, his unquenchable desire for further bloodshed, and the Judgement that God had passed upon him.
 Charles reacted impassively upon being informed that he was to stand trial for his life and read the indictment with seeming indifference: